Simdega block: History

 Gumla district was carved out of Ranchi district in 1983.
-Till 30 April 2001, Simdega was a subdivision of Gumla district and was made a separate district from that date.
+Until 30 April 2001, Simdega was a subdivision of Gumla district and was made a separate district from that date.

 Maoist activities

 According to a PIB release in 2018, Simdega is one of the thirty districts most affected by Left wing extremism in the country (along with twelve other districts of Jharkhand).
-“The terrain of the district is very tough and geography is favourable for naxal activities.”
+"The terrain of the district is very tough and geography is favourable for naxal activities."
 All police stations in the district are well fortified and equipped to handle the situation.
 Community policing activities are being prioritised to involve the simple village folk.

-Hemant Soren, Chief Minister of Jharkhand, has claimed, in September 2021, that as a result of the effective action against Left wing extremism, the “presence of hardcore Maoists has been limited to mainly four regions, namely Parasnath Pahar, Budha Pahar, Tri-junction of Seraikela-Khunti-Chaibasa district in Kolhan division and some of the areas along the Bihar border”.
+Hemant Soren, Chief Minister of Jharkhand, has claimed, in September 2021, that as a result of the effective action against left wing extremism, the "presence of hardcore Maoists has been limited to mainly four regions, namely Parasnath Pahar, Budha Pahar, Tri-junction of Seraikela-Khunti-Chaibasa district in Kolhan division and some of the areas along the Bihar border".

 Geography

 Simdega district lies in the south-western part of the Chota Nagpur Plateau.
-It has been described as “a dissected upland of ancient crystalline rocks” The general elevation of the district is 300 to 700 m above mean sea level.
+It has been described as "a dissected upland of ancient crystalline rocks" The general elevation of the district is 300 to 700 m above mean sea level.
 The landscape is formed of hills and undulating plateau.
 The Major rivers of this area are Sankh, Deo, Girwa, and Palamara.

 Simdega CD block has an area of 425.07 km2.Simdega police station serves Simdega CD block.
 The headquarters of Simdega CD block is located at Simdega town.

 Simdega CD block is bounded by Pakartanr CD block and Raidih and Palkot CD blocks in Gumla district on the north, Kolebira CD block on the east, Thethaitangar CD block on the south, and Duldula CD block in Jashpur district of Chhattisgarh on the west.

 Demographics

 Population

 According to the 2011 Census of India, Simdega CD block had a total population of 72,131, all of which were rural.
 There were 36,093 (50%) males and 36,038 (50%) females.
-Population in the age range 0-6 years was 11,428.
+Population in the age range 0–6 years was 11,428.
 Scheduled Castes numbered 8,326 (11.54%) and Scheduled Tribes numbered 49,242 (68.27%).